ipfs/ipfs-blog/src/_blog/2023-01-26-announcing-durin.md

 Mobile devices are transiently connected and low-powered, so they do not make good servers.
 For sharing files and data to IPFS, Durin uses a [pinning service](https://docs.ipfs.tech/concepts/persistence/#persistence-permanence-and-pinning) to do this on behalf of the user.

 We currently rely on [web3.storage](https://web3.storage/) for file uploads. `web3.storage` is a service that makes decentralized file storage accessible by hosting data on IPFS for the user, the way a web host does for HTTP today.
+NOTE: _Using a single service like this is not ideal, as users don’t hold those keys.
+We plan to experiment with approaches to ensuring maximal user ownership of their data while also providing remote storage and data availability._

 Durin also saves a local history of uploads already shared.